tsmsogn/fuelphp-docker/README.md

-# cakephp-docker
+# fuelphp-docker
-A Docker Compose setup for containerized CakePHP Applications
+A Docker Compose setup for containerized FuelPHP Applications

 This setup spools up the following containers